 - On (blank's birthday), I like to think of them (insert the favorite activity of the person who passed).

-- Some days are harder than others, I am sure.
+- Some days are harder than others, I'm sure.
 While I can't pretend to know such insurmountable grief as you do, I imagine today is difficult.
-Thus, I wanted to check in and tell you I love you.
+So, I wanted to check in and tell you I love you.

 - We cry because we miss them so, but smile for all the memories that we had time to create with them.
 Hoping you are surrounded by the fondest thoughts of your days together.

-- If you want company today, I am here.
-If you need to be alone, I understand entirely.
+- If you want company today, I'm here, but if you need to be alone, I entirely understand.
 Just know I'm a text message or call away.

 Texting an Acquaintance After They Experience a Loss

 Should you text someone who doesn't necessarily fall within your category of "loved ones" (like a co-worker or friend of a friend) after they experience the death of someone close to them?
 Yes.
 A text of condolences can help the person feel a little less alone.
 In this instance, don't try to make the same statement you would for someone close to you.
 Instead, a simple text is your best bet.